SOUTH KOREA COUNTRY GUIDE

-In fact, with a GDP per capita of US$32,000, South Korea will soon become a wealthier country than Japan if it continues its current growth trajectory.
+In fact, with a GDP per capita of over US$34,000, South Korea will become a wealthier country than Japan if it continues with its current growth trajectory!

 Thirty years ago, brands including Samsung, LG, and Hyundai were practically unheard of internationally.
 Instead, Japanese brands like Sony and Panasonic were in the limelight.

-But today, it’s Samsung which is instead the world’s top-selling consumer appliance brand.
+But today, it’s Samsung which is instead the world’s top-selling appliance brand.
+And that’s not to even mention the chaebol’s semiconductors and countless other products.

-South Korean product sales are dominant across multiple sectors that will be crucial during the 21st century, including semiconductors and mobile phones.
+South Korean consumer sales are dominant across multiple sectors that will be crucial during the 21st century, including semiconductors and mobile phones.

-If you’re specifically interested in South Korea’s property market, here’s our full guide about buying real estate in Korea.
+If you’re specifically interested in South Korea’s property market, click above to read our full guide about buying real estate in Korea.

 Foreign asset ownership is also easier here compared to most other countries in Asia.
-You can own freehold land and houses in Korea as a foreigner without limitations.
+You can own freehold land and homes in Korea as a foreigner without limits.

 South Korea’s economy certainly isn’t perfect by any measure.
 Demographic trends are on a downturn, and similar to other industrialized countries in East Asia, Korea will soon undergo a drastic population decline.